 Configuration options for the client follow standard UNIX practices adopted by Version Control System tools.
 The two configuration files the client uses are simple text files you can edit by hand.
-In this section, we'll go over the structure of each config file so you'll know what to look for if you need to edit a file by hand.
+In this article, we'll go over the structure of each config file so you'll know what to look for if you need to edit a file by hand.
 Before you edit anything, we recommend you first set up a project (remote).

-[https://www.transifex.com] username = user token = password = p@ssw0rd hostname = https://www.transifex.com
+[https://www.transifex.com] username = your_username/api token = password = p@ssw0rd/api_token hostname = https://www.transifex.com

 You can have a .transifexrc file in your project directory.
 This could be useful in cases where you want to override the system-wide credentials.
 However, you should be careful to not share the file with others since it contains your account details.
 For example, you shouldn't track the file with git.